darshanmakwana412/ppc_p9a/CPU.md

 ```
 It shows that the cpu is 13th Gen Intel(R) Core(TM) i7-13700K and has 16 cores and 24 threads, looking more into the [intel doc](https://www.intel.com/content/www/us/en/products/sku/230500/intel-core-i713700k-processor-30m-cache-up-to-5-40-ghz/specifications.html) of i7-13700K it has 8 performant cores (with hyper threading of 2) and 8 efficient cores.
 For the P-cores it has a base frequency of 3.4GHz and turbo frequency of 5.3 GHz while for the E-cores it has a base frequency of 2.5GHz and turbo frequency of 4.2GHz

 The i7-13700K operates at a default frequency of [3.4GHz](https://www.techpowerup.com/cpu-specs/core-i7-13700k.c2850).
 Since it supports avx2 and each p cores can do 2 inst/cycle on ports 0 and 1 we can achieve 2 * 8 (8 sp per 256bit vector) * 2 (2 flops per fma) = 32 flops/cycle.
-For 8 p cores we can achieve at max 8 * 32 * 3.4 GHz = 870.4 GFLOP/s
+For 8 p cores we can achieve at max 8 * 32 * 5.3 GHz = 1356.8 GFLOP/s at turbo frequency

-For each e core we achieve 16 flops/cycle and thus we can achieve at max 8 * 16 * 3.4 GHz = 435.2 GFLOP/s
+For each e core we achieve 16 flops/cycle and thus we can achieve at max 8 * 16 * 4.2 GHz = 537.6 GFLOP/s at turbo frequency

-Total we can achieve a max flops of 1305.6 GFLOP/s
+Total we can achieve a max flops of 1894.4 GFLOP/s

 [1] - [13th Gen Intel (R) Core(TM) i7-13700K](https://www.intel.com/content/www/us/en/products/sku/230500/intel-core-i713700k-processor-30m-cache-up-to-5-40-ghz/specifications.html)